Disclaimer: I don't own Naruto's cute little tush. I still cry myself to sleep over it. Enjoy!

-"She already has a date," he continued, now looking up at the clear blue sky.
-It was much too nice of a day to be feeling so shitty.
+"She already has a date," he continued, now looking up at the clear skies.
+It was much too nice a day to be feeling so shitty.

 Sai!
-She almost smacked herself in the head just as the words left her mouth.
+She almost smacked herself the second the words left her mouth.
 Why didn't she think of him before?

 Naruto closed his eyes and shook his head.